Lesson 6: ml5.js Serial

 }

 Video.
 Video demonstration of using ml5 to track and draw on top of body part keypoints.
 Based on this Coding Train “Hour of Code with p5.js and PoseNet” by Daniel Shiffman.
-You can run and edit this code directly in your browser using the p5.js online editor (link).
+Note: this video was created with ml5 v0.x PoseNet; the BodyPose API produces the same visual result.

 Make yourself into a muppet